johnstapleton52/readme_generator/README.md

 # ReadMe Generator

 ## Description
-This application receives input from the command line and automatically generates a professional ReadMe.md file and places it in the root directory of the repository.
+This program receives input from the command line and inserts it into a ReadMe template in order to quickly generate a clean and professional ReadMe file and insert it into the root directory of the project.

 ## Table of Contents